gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 ::: notes

-We've implemented asyncio support in Gaphor, our other project, as soon as it was available.
+Arjan: We've implemented asyncio support in Gaphor, our other project, as soon as it was available.
 And we're sooo happy.
 It makes the code so much simpler.
 Just not having to deal with all those callbacks is totally worth it.